Sykes Cottages · 2025–2026 · AI Infrastructure & Knowledge Management

 AI-Powered Insight Hub

-Turning scattered organizational knowledge into a searchable, cited intelligence layer — reducing discovery time from 7 days to 20 minutes
+Turning scattered organisational knowledge into a searchable, cited intelligence layer which reduces discovery time from 7 days to 20 minutes

 7d→20m